-Exclusions: 26.1504, 26.1505, 26.613.
-A broad analysis of the philosophical origins and developments of economic thought from scholasticism to the present day with particular reference to the works of Adam Smith, Malthus, Ricardo, J. S. Mill, Marshall and Keynes.
-The parallel progress of socialist thought is examined by considering the contributions of the Ricardian socialists, Karl Marx and the Fabian socialists, et. al.
+A broad analysis of the philosophical origins and developments of economic thought from mercantilism to the present day with particular reference to the works of Adam Smith, Malthus, Ricardo, J. C. Mill, Marshall, Keynes and modern economists.
+The parallel progress of socialist thought is examined by considering the contributions of the Ricardian socialists, Kaif Marx and the Fabian socialists, et. al.